jordyorel/Orus-lang-register-based-VM/README.md

 shell utilities behave like they do on Unix systems.

 Each subdirectory of `tests/` represents a category and contains example programs.
 The script executes every `.orus` file and reports success or failure.
+For a summary of each category see `docs/TESTS_OVERVIEW.md`.

 ## Benchmarking